raunakab/LimitPointer/README.md

         a1->doSomething();          // not a dangling pointer

+        a1 = nullptr;               // deletes *a1 since no more references point to it; A::~A() is invoked

         return 0;                   // code exits with neither a segmentation fault or memory leak }

 # Implementation
-Each limit_ptr wrapper object is just 2 pointers: one to the actual subject in question, and another to a local std::pair
+Each limit_ptr wrapper object is just 2 pointers: one to the actual subject in question, and another to a local std::pair<unsigned int,unsigned int const>